fukurosan/fukuro-react-modal/README.md

 # Fukuro React Modal
-You can either use this library as-is to create simple modal windows in React, or learn from the source code, and build your own modal factory for your project.
+This is a zero dependency modal library for React that includes resizing and moving functionality.

 This library uses ReactDOM portal to render the modal outside of the root div in a sibling element.
 This minimizes issues with z-indexes, overflows, etc.

+You can either use this library as-is to create simple yet powerful modal windows in React, or learn from the source code, and build your own modal factory for your project.

 ### Installing and using
 Install using NPM: